jbellma/equipment-rental/phase-3/README.md

 The appliacation will allow the user to enter information on new rental equipment.
 This requires the user to provide the following information:

+- ***NID*** of the client attempting to rent lifting gear: the application will verify that the user exists previousy in the system.
+Until the user enters an NID that is already registered in the system, the software will continuously request the ***NID***.

+FIGURE NEEDED

+- ***Identifier*** of the lifting equipment to be rented: the application will verify that the equipment exists previously in the system before being rented.
+For this last ***phase 3***, the application won't check to see whether more equipment is being rented than is available given its complexity.

+- Start and end date of the rental: the program will not check if days are correct, but they will have to follow the following format "DD/MM/YYYY" at all times, requesting repeatedly until it is correct.

+FIGURE NEEDED

+- Price without VAT: program will check if is a positive integer.

+Rental data is very important to the company, so it will be necessary to store it properly in the system.
+In this case, it will be stored as a dictionary where the ***Identifier*** of the lifting equipment will be considered the ***Key***.
+As ***Value*** in the dictionary, a list will be included with all the rental data for that lifting equipment (customer ID, start_date, end_date and price).

+To facilitate the user's work when inserting a new rental, the ***NID*** of all existing customers + the ***Identifiers*** of all lifting equipment will be shown previously on the screen as if they were two lists.
+A function will be created to return a list of ***NIDs*** of registered customers and another function to return a list of ***Identifiers*** of all registered lifting equipment.